| |

 - lpszProxyHost

-- A pointer to the name of the proxy server to connect through;
+- The name of the proxy server to connect through;

 this may be a fully-qualified domain name or an IP address.